Lyndon B. Johnson: Major Accomplishments

 In 1934, President Franklin D. Roosevelt (FDR) tapped him to serve as the head of the National Youth Administration in Texas.
 Lyndon B. Johnson, like many Democrats, had a very strong admiration of FDR and the New Deal program.
 In his role as the chief of the youth program in Texas, Johnson was instrumental in mitigating the dire economic problems in his state during the Great Depression.

-Served his congressional district very well
+Lyndon B. Johnson served his congressional district very well

 After a couple of years at the NYA, Lyndon B. Johnson stepped up and contested for a seat in the U.S. House of Representatives.
 The seat, Texas’s 10th congressional district, had being made vacant after the death of Congressman James P. Buchanan.
 With support from his wife, Claudia, Johnson secured the seat and went on to serve six terms in the House- from April 1937 to January, 1949.
 His diligence in the House won the admiration of his fellow representatives.
 He was also heavily involved in expanding electrification projects in his district.